 Dear Colleagues and Friends,

-I am writing to invite you to participate as an arbitrator in the upcoming Seventh LL.M.
-International Commercial Arbitration Moot Competition, which will take place on Friday, April 13 (general rounds) and Saturday, April 14, 2018 (elimination rounds).
+I am writing to invite you to participate as an arbitrator in the upcoming Eighth LL.M.
+International Commercial Arbitration Moot Competition, which will take place on the following dates: Thursday, March 28 (opening conference and reception); Friday, March 29 (general rounds) and Saturday, March 30, 2019 (elimination rounds and final).

-The competition is a mock international commercial arbitration for LL.M. students who are, in general, not eligible to participate in most moot competitions, and seeks to foster the study of international arbitration for the resolution of international business disputes and investment disputes.
+The competition is a mock moot competition in international commercial arbitration for LL.M. students who are, in general, not eligible to participate in most moot competitions and seeks to foster the study of international arbitration for the resolution of international business disputes and investment disputes.
 The competition alternates every year between a problem involving an international commercial dispute and a problem arising out of an investment protection law or BIT provision.
-This year’s problem involves an international investment dispute.
+This year’s problem involves an international commercial dispute.

 If you are an attorney with experience in arbitration, we need your help to successfully provide students with the opportunity to develop their arbitration skills in an environment that closely resembles an actual international commercial arbitration situation.

-Please let us know if you are in the DC area and can make yourself available to serve as an arbitrator during the morning or afternoon rounds on Friday, April 13, 2018 (8:45am-1pm and/or 2pm-6:15pm) or the quarterfinals on Saturday, April 14 (10am-12pm).
+Please let us know if you are in the DC area and can make yourself available to serve as an arbitrator during the morning or afternoon rounds on Friday, March 29, 2019 (8:45am-1pm and/or 2pm-6:15pm) or the quarterfinals on Saturday, March 20, 2019 (10am-12pm).
 Please let us know and we will schedule you for your chosen time.
-Arbitrators are welcome to volunteer for individual or multiple rounds and will be provided with an advance copy of the mock problem, as well as a memorandum that summarizes the major issues in the competition.
+Arbitrators are welcome to volunteer for individual or multiple rounds and will be provided with an advance copy of the mock problem, as well as a memorandum that summarizes the major issues arising from the problem published for the competition.

-If you are available to act as arbitrator, please send an email to: firstname.lastname@example.org indicating:
+If you are available to act as an arbitrator, please send an email to: firstname.lastname@example.org indicating: